generic-sauce/elements/README.md

 # Elements
 Elements is a competitive 1 vs 1 arena game inspired by the TV show "Avatar The Last Airbender"

-## Play and early version
+## Play an early version right now
 You can try this game online on [**our website**](https://generic-sauce.de)

-Chrome browser is recommended
+Chrome browser is recommended.
 Have fun :D

 ## Installation of Native Client and Game Server
 ```bash